 At 25, after I helped my mentor close his (incredible, life-changing) store, and I wondered what I was going to do with my life, I packed up my little Mazda and embarked on my first epic road trip.

-The trouble was I hated being a tourist, and I was really bad at it.
+The trouble was I hated being a tourist, and I was terrible at it.
 My idea of travel is to have zero plans, and just go.
 Some days I had a list of things I wanted to see, but most of the time, I was wingin' it— As only I know how in inappropriate situations.
-I know I disappointed people by not spending time in museums or tours; my plan was to ask every friendly local their favorite part of the town and lean into that suggestion.
+I planned to ask every friendly local their favorite part of the town and lean into that suggestion.
+I allowed myself to be awful and wonderful at something.
+And I think that's why I'm here now.

-As much as I am not a great tourist, I am good at life.
-If you can be good at it?
-I'm not the authority, but I would say I'm doing great.
-I've always kind of done things how I do them, and I've never been one to shy away from hard changes or exploration.
+I've never been one to shy away from hard changes or exploration.
 But, not having any semblance of a life-path after my dad passed and my working home closed, I was in that freefall going "so far, so good," somersaulting my way to a crash landing.

-Ardent Market began from wild, intuitive, epiphanies.
+Ardent Market began from wild, intuitive epiphanies.
 Out of an impulse to see, explore, connect, I found a way to visualize, share, and build.
 It's part of AM history to take to the road in discovery and exploration, just to see what could happen.
 It might not mean being in a little car piled with boxes (you haven't seen me at a good flea yet), but it will always be in celebration of the beauty of this country, its resources, and the incredible people who inhabit it.
 I'm so grateful for the road we've covered together, and I'm so looking forward to the miles ahead, uncharted, with a full tank.